Darxo/Hardened/README.md

 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
 - Unique Locations are no longer attackable, if there is a party, hostile to the player, directly next to it (fixes exploit for skipping Goblin City quest)
 - **Knock Back** now displays its hitchance bonus correctly in the preview
+- Fix hitfactor tooltips displaying hitchance related entries for Non-Attacks
+- Fix covering tiles being highlighted when aiming with Non-Attacks
+- Fix tile preview for many ranged Non-Attack skills not being accurate when the targeted tile level is different by more than 1 level
 - Fix shields sometimes showing up as damaged even if they have more than 50% condition
 - Fix UI Scale in the options being able to be set to a value that can brick your UI
 - Fix world map zoom sometimes zooming too far during lag